geo-stanciu/go-utils/Readme.md

 ## Use a column scanner

-Using a scanner (matches sql with struct columns) Columns in struct must be declared with "sql" tags Tags must be columns in the sql query
+Using a scanner (matches sql with struct columns).
+Columns in struct must be declared with "sql" tags.
+Tags must be columns in the sql query.

 ```golang
 type MembershipRole struct {